 All lunch periods are closed and students are to remain on campus.
 Students are to stay out of academic areas, including corridors and the gymnasium, for the duration of their lunch period.
+The designated waiting area includes only the commons area.
 It is essential that you do not disturb any classes on your way to and from the cafeteria or at any time during your lunch period.
 The following rules shall be followed by each student: